dusty-nv/jetson-containers/packages/smart-home/homeassistant-core/README.md

 </details>

 <details>
-<summary><b>Add-ons auto-discovery</b></summary>
+<summary><b>Add-on auto-discovery</b></summary>
 <hr>

 > **TLDR;** *It's disabled, go with manual way...*

-The native auto-discovery of add-ons running on the same host/network is disabled due to the requirement of running [`Home Assistant Supervisor`](https://www.home-assistant.io/integrations/hassio/).
-This has some deep debian system dependencies which ware too tidious to port in this project.
+Native auto-discovery of add-ons running on the same host/network is disabled due to the requirement of running [`Home Assistant Supervisor`](https://www.home-assistant.io/integrations/hassio/).
+This has some deep debian system dependencies which were too tedious to port in this project.

-> Most Home Assistant add-on's are using [`bashio`](https://github.com/hassio-addons/bashio) under the hood so some of the system overlays commands ware adjusted to make it work without `Supervisor`.
+> Most Home Assistant add-ons use [`bashio`](https://github.com/hassio-addons/bashio) under the hood so some of the system overlay commands ware adapted to make them work without `Supervisor`.

 #### Manual `wyoming` add-on discovery

-To manually add the `wyoming` enabled add-on from this repository to the running Home Assistant Core instance, just follow below steps:
+To manually add the `wyoming` enabled add-on from this repository to the running Home Assistant Core instance, just follow the steps below:

 1. Browse to your **Home Assistant** instance (eg.: `homeassistant.local:8123`).
 2. Go to `Settings > Devices & Services`.